dettmering/thesis-template/README.md

 * Start a new line with each sentence.
 This will make it easier for git to track the changes later on.
 * When you submit your thesis for correction, make a new annotated tag ```git tag -s v1 -m 'submitted for correction to .. on DATE'``` to create a snapshot of the current status.
-* Make a new branch for each submission and include the corrections in that branch.
+* Make a new branch for each submission and include the received corrections in that branch.
 Meanwhile, keep working on your ```master``` branch.
 This will make it easier for you to merge the corrections later.

 Helping hands
 -------------